captn3m0/codechef/_problems/challenge/MX.md

 ### Output

 First, output p, the number of gates in your device (0≤p≤106).
 The next p lines should contain definitions of the gates used, in the form of a pair of integers, xi,yi, and exactly one of the strings "min" or "max".
 To be able to use the output of a gate as the input of a subsequent gate, we use the following convention.
-First of all, the range for inputs xi and yi is as follows: 1 ≤ xi,yi < n+p.
+First of all, the range for inputs xi and yi is as follows: 1 ≤ xi,yi &lt; n+p.
 The output of the i-th gate is assumed to be input n+i.

 Finally, a sequence of exactly n integers in the range 1..n+p should follow, describing which of the "inputs" should be hard-wired to successive outputs of the device.